qbittorrent/qBittorrent/doc/qbittorrent.1.md

     If a special directory literally named **`profile`** exists in the _same directory as the qBittorrent executable_, executing qBittorrent with no **`--profile=`** option is the same as executing qBittorrent from the qBittorrent executable directory with the options **`--profile=profile --relative-fastresume`**.
 This special case is known as the "portable mode" in qBittorrent.
 Note that if this special directory is present in the qBittorrent executable directory, but a non-empty **`--profile=`** is specified, the command line option will take precedence and **`--relative-fastresume`** will not be implied.
-Specifying a non-empty **`--profile=`** together with **`--relative-fastresume`** explicitly is functionally equivalent to the "portable mode", but under a profile diretory of choice, other than the special directory described above.
+Specifying a non-empty **`--profile=`** together with **`--relative-fastresume`** explicitly is functionally equivalent to the "portable mode", but under a profile directory of choice, other than the special directory described above.

     If _PATH_ does not exist, it is created, with configuration files initialized with default settings inside it that a new instance of qBittorrent then loads.
 If it exists, the configurations are loaded from there.